Contrary to what the experts say, writing isn’t easy for most of us. However, it’s a craft that can be developed with practice.

 Great.
 So now that we’re clear on that, how do you construct good ones?

-6 Ways to Write Sentences Epic Posts Are Built Upon
+6 Ways to Write Really Freakin’ Good Sentences

 The best way to develop an ear for good sentences is to read good writing.
 A lot of it.
 Take the advice of one of the best writers of our times: